stellar/stellar-protocol/core/README.md

   aligns with those goals and values, it's unlikely to ever be implemented.
 - Gather feedback from discussion on the dev mailing list and other forums, and utilize it to begin a draft proposal, otherwise known as a CAP (Core Advancement Proposal).
-- Follow the proposal process listed below
+- Follow the proposal process listed below.

 ## Stellar Network Goals
 * **The Stellar Network should be secure and reliable, and should bias towards safety, simplicity,